Crack epidemic in the United States: Effect on African American communities

 African American families were largely located in low-income inner city neighborhoods.
 This led to crack impacting African American communities far more than others.

 Between 1984 and 1989, the homicide rate for Black males aged 14 to 17 more than doubled, and the homicide rate for Black males aged 18 to 24 increased nearly as much.
 During this period, the Black community also experienced a 20–100% increase in fetal death rates, low birth-weight babies, weapons arrests, and the number of children in foster care.

-A 2018 study found that the crack epidemic had long-run consequences for crime, contributing to the doubling of the murder rate of young Black males soon after the start of the epidemic, and that the murder rate was still 70 percent higher 17 years after crack's arrival.
+A 2018 study found that the crack epidemic had long term consequences for crime, contributing to the doubling of the murder rate of young Black males soon after the start of the epidemic, and that the murder rate was still 70 percent higher 17 years after crack's arrival.
 The paper estimated that eight percent of the murders in 2000 are due to the long-run effects of the emergence of crack markets, and that the elevated murder rates for young Black males can explain a significant part of the gap in life expectancy between black and white males.

-Crack cocaine use and distribution became popular in cities that were in a state of social and economic chaos such as New York, Los Angeles and Atlanta, and particularly in their low-income inner city neighborhoods with high African American concentrations.
+Crack cocaine use and distribution became popular in cities that were in a state of social and economic chaos such as Miami, New York, Los Angeles and Atlanta, and particularly in their low-income inner city neighborhoods with high African American concentrations.
 "As a result of the low-skill levels and minimal initial resource outlay required to sell crack, systemic violence flourished as a growing army of young, enthusiastic inner-city crack sellers attempt to defend their economic investment."
 Once the drug became embedded in the particular communities, the economic environment that was best suited for its survival caused further social disintegration within that city.

 Sentencing disparities

 In 1986, the U.S. Congress passed laws that created a 100 to 1 sentencing disparity for the possession or trafficking of crack when compared to penalties for powder cocaine, widely criticized as discriminatory against African-Americans and other racial minorities, who were more likely to use crack than powder cocaine.
 This 100:1 ratio was mandated by federal law in 1986.
 Persons convicted in federal court of possession of 5 grams of crack cocaine received a minimum mandatory sentence of 5 years in federal prison.
 On the other hand, possession of 500 grams of powder cocaine carries the same sentence.
 In 2010, the Fair Sentencing Act cut the sentencing disparity to 18:1.

-In 2000, the number of incarcerated African Americans was 26 times what it was in 1983.

 In 2012, 88% of imprisonments from crack cocaine were African American.
 Further, the data shows the discrepancy between lengths of sentences of crack cocaine and heroin.
 The majority of crack imprisonments are placed in the 10–20 year range, while the imprisonments related to heroin use or possession range from 5–10 years.